mmarkdown/mmark/Syntax.md

 :   Are discarded from the final output, don't use them.

 Images:
-:   Images are supported (but for text output only(?)
-SVG graphcs are allowed.
+:   Images are supported, but only SVG graphics are allowed.
 We convert this to
     an `<artwork>` with `src` set to the image URL of path.
 I.e. `![svg](img.svg "title")` becomes `<artwork src="img.svg" type="svg" name="title"/>`.
 Note the first `svg` (the alt text) is used as the `type=` attribute.
 Also note that an image like this will be wrapped in `<t>` which is not allowed in RFC 7991 syntax.
-So to make this fully work you need to the image in a subfigure.
+So to make this fully work you need to the image in a subfigure:
+    `!---`.
+If an image referenced is *not* an empty SVG is substituted!

 Horizontal Line:
 :   Outputs a paragraph with 60 dashes `-`.

 Comments:
-:   HTML comments are detected and discarded.
+:   HTML Comments are detected and discarded.
 These can be useful to make the parser parse certain
-    contstructs as a block element without meddling with the output.
+    constructs as a block element without meddling with the output.

 HTML:
 :   The `<br>` tag is detected and converted into a hard break.

-### XML RFC 7749 Output

-When the RFC editor drops support for this format it will be removed from Mmark as well.
-This is expected to happen in 2019. **This has been implemented in October 2019**.

 ### HTML5 Output